andrewrjohn/andrewrjohn/README.md

 - Rails
 - Deno

-Check out some of my starred repositories to get an idea of what I've been working on!
+Check out some of my pinned repositories to get an idea of what I've been working on!